supermjr/little-alchemy-2-recipe-atlas/README.md

 ## Privacy and attribution

 The application contains no analytics, advertising, external script dependencies, login, or user-input submission.
 Hosting providers can still process ordinary web requests under their own privacy policies.
-The title contains Theodore's first name; do not publish additional personal information unintentionally.
+The title contains Mario's first name; do not publish additional personal information unintentionally.

 This is an unofficial fan-made companion and is not affiliated with or endorsed by the developers of Little Alchemy 2.
 No original game artwork or descriptive encyclopedia prose is included.